fkie-cad/friTap/README.md

 - MatrixSSL
 - ...

-- [ ] Analysing the decrypted traffci/PCAP on the fly with Wireshark (create a FD which can observed)
+- [ ] Analysing the decrypted traffci/PCAP on the fly with Wireshark (create a FD which can be observed)
 - [ ] add iOS support
 - [ ] add Windows support
 - [ ] Google traffic analysis